Having Your Community Localize Your Game - A Case Study for Relic Hunters Zero: Remix

 What is fan video game localization (user-generated translation)?

-Fan or community localization is done by the volunteers who translate games into their native languages.
+Fan or community localization is a translation done by the volunteers who translate games into their native languages.
 They may be amateur or professional translators: some are beginners who participate in crowdsourced game projects for an experience and portfolio while others are dedicated players who would like to contribute to the game’s success.

 Crowdsourced game translations can be done upon the request of the dev team or spontaneously if a particular language is not supported yet in the official release.
 Mother 3, Final Fantasy II-VI, and Dragon Quest are some of the most notable fan-translated games.